DaveToth77/Trellolow/README.md

 AS A user

-- I WANT an easy to use project managerment tool that provides one place to keep information and track of progress on a project.
+- I WANT an easy to use project management tool that provides one place to keep information and track of progress on a project.
   - SO THAT I can eliminate wasted time, lost ideas and notes, and improve my productivity and time management.

 ## CRITERIA